pyeve/cerberus/.github/ISSUE_TEMPLATE.md

+This issue tracker is dedicated to bugs and features requests.

+Stack Overflow is the go-to place for general questions and general how-tos.
+On SO, questions tagged with the 'cerberus' tag are actively monitored by the project author, users and contributors.

-When asking for support or reporting a bug, please post an example and make it as simple as possible.
+When reporting a bug, please post an example and make it as simple as possible.
 From your use-case throw everything out that is irrelevant for your question / isn't necessary to evoke the bug.

+Try to adhere as much as possible to the template below:

 Used Cerberus version / latest commit: ...